About the Competition

 To be considered a "Small or Medium Enterprise", your company must: (a) have less than 500 employees worldwide, including employees at any affiliated companies; and (b) be a commercial, for-profit enterprise, i.e. non-profit organizations don't meet the definition.

-Applications for our 2018 competition will be available early in 2017.
-Our 2018 winners will be announced in a special magazine in The Globe and Mail early in 2018.
+Applications for our 2019 competition will be available early in 2018.
+Our 2019 winners will be announced in a special magazine in The Globe and Mail early in 2019.
+Join our mailing list to stay up to date and receive an application for next year's competition:

 To learn more about the competition, we invite you to join us at the Top Employer Summit, our annual editorial conference on the Canada’s Top 100 Employers project.
 This event lets you discover the latest best practices from winners, meet competition organizers and editors, and hear inspiring stories from world-class speakers – all presented in a commercial-free format.
 The conference is Canada’s largest annual event for senior-level HR professionals.